 To answer these questions, a qualified evaluator should assess the existing condition of the home and provide the technical information needed for selecting and implementing cost-effective wind retrofit measures.
-An evaluator may be a licensed design professional, building official, or other individual certified through a recognized federal, state, local, or non-profit wind retrofit program such as the Institute for Business and Home Safety (IBHS) FORTIFIED Homes™ program.
+An evaluator may be a licensed design professional, building official, or other individual certified through a recognized federal, state, local, or non-profit wind retrofits programs such as the Institute for Business and Home Safety (IBHS) FORTIFIED Homes™ program.

-To determine if the house is a good candidate for a wind retrofit project, the evaluator will assess areas of the home that are typically vulnerable to failure in high winds and components that will be affected by potential wind retrofit actions including:
+To determine if the house is a good candidate for a wind retrofit project, the evaluator will assess areas of the home that are typically vulnerable to failure in high winds and components that will be affected by potential wind retrofit actions, including:

 - roof coverings

 - door and window openings

 - exterior walls